codearachnid/legull/readme.txt

 Stable tag: 1.1.2
 License: GPL v3

+Easily generate Terms of Service and a Privacy Policy for your site.

+== Description ==

 You can hire a lawyer and pay a lot of money to get Terms of Service and a Privacy Policy for your site.
 Good product, but very expensive.